Never get lost again with the GY-NEO6MV2 GPS module

 The GY-NEO6MV2 module has become the standard solution for hobbyists to add GPS functionality to the project.
 This receiver can receive, decode and convert signals from 16 satellites simultaneously into GPS coordinates.
 These are then sent over a serial TX / RX connection in NMEA format.

 GY-NEO6MV2 GPS moduleThe NEO6MV2 GPS module makes it possible to receive GPS signals.
 This allows a project to determine exactly where it is on earth, how fast it is moving, in which direction it is moving and how many satellites are visible.
-In stock € 5,90
+Out of stock € 7,95

 NMEA data format